CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/0.0.0/README.md

 Implicit tiling enables procedurally-generated tilesets.
 Instead of serving static files, a server could extract the tile coordinates from [Template URIs](#template-uris) and generate tiles at runtime while using little disk space.

 ## Tileset JSON
 Like in [3D Tiles 1.0](https://github.com/CesiumGS/3d-tiles/tree/master/specification#tileset-json), one main tileset JSON file is the entry point for defining an implicit tileset.
-To use implicit tiling, the `3DTILES_implicit_tiling` extension must be defined in the root `tileset.json`.
+To use implicit tiling, the `3DTILES_implicit_tiling` extension must be defined in the root tile of the `tileset.json`.
 ```json
 {
   "asset": {